gergogyulai/homelab/truenas-portainer-macvlan.md

 ## Step 1: Create the `macvlan` Network on TrueNAS

 The `macvlan` network driver creates a network where Docker containers directly appear as physical devices on your network, each with its own MAC and IP address.
-This step is performed directly on your TrueNAS system's shell, as Portainer currently make it possible to do it properly.
+This step is performed directly on your TrueNAS system's shell, as Portainer currently does not support extenal networks.

 1.  **Open TrueNAS Shell:** Access the TrueNAS shell.
 You can do this via the TrueNAS web interface (`System > Shell`) or by SSHing into your TrueNAS system.